syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/timeline/EJ2_ASP.NETCORE/align.md

 # Alignment in ##Platform_Name## Timeline control

 You can display the Timeline content `Before`, `After`, `Alternate` and `AlternateReverse` by using the [align](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Layouts.Timeline.html#Syncfusion_EJ2_Layouts_Timeline_Align) property.
-The oppositeContent will be displayed parallel to the content when configured in the [TimelineItem](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Layouts.TimelineItem.html).
+The oppositeContent will be displayed parallel to the content when configured.

 ## Before